Ruka (house type)

 A ruka or ruca is a traditional Mapuche house type.
 Rukas were originally round with a conical roof.
 Rucas are typically built communally.
-Rukas traditionally lack windows and are made up a single open space in the interior.
+Rukas traditionally lack windows and are made up of a single open space in the interior.
 The interior of the rukas are organized around a central fireplace.

 Travellers in the first half of the 20th century compared the housing conditions of rukas favourably to the tenements of Santiago and the countryside cottages of non-Mapuche Chilean farmers.